0x90JMP/0x90JMP.github.io/blog/pythonAesXor/readme.md

 byte[] IV = Convert.FromBase64String(IV64);
 ```

 With the conversion of the base64 strings complete, wew can now decrypt the AES encrypted data.
-The code below creates a  string variable named plaintext, this will hold our decrypted shell code.
+The code below creates a string variable named 'plaintext', this will hold our decrypted shell code.
 The rest of the code can be seen at the docs.microsoft pages, under the [Aes Class](https://docs.microsoft.com/en-us/dotnet/api/system.security.cryptography.aes?view=net-6.0)

 ```csharp
 // DecryptStringFromBytes_Aes(shellBytes, Key, IV);